pllcalc

 • fVCO must be between 600 MHz and 1600 MHz for the DE10-Nano -I7 speed grade

-• generated N, M, and C values must be programmable by the current PLL reconfiguration helper
+• generated N, M, and C values must be programmable by the PLL reconfiguration helper

 If no strict solution exists, pllcalc exits nonzero and does not print a substitute unsafe configuration.